 Google may have already created a default project for you called “My First Project.”
 If so, Click on “My First Project” in the projects drop-down on the top navigation bar.
 If there is no project, you can click “Create Project” on the top bar.

 You will need to change the name from “My First Project” to something meaningful.
 You may change the project settings by flicking on the top-left sandwich icon (to show the menu) and then browsing to I AM Admin > Settings.
 Change the project name to your company name and the purpose of the project, like “ACME Health EMR.”
 This will help your IT provider identify your project in their list of projects if you provider maintains many applications hosted on GCP.

 Now, in order to allow your third party IT staff to access your cloud computing resources, you will need to add them as an Editor.
-This role allows the IT person to add, remove, start, VMs and Persistent disks, but restricts access to billing and other business sections.
+This role allows the IT person to add, remove, start, VMs and Persistent disks, networks, and CloudSQL, but restricts access to billing and other business sections.